brunomunarolo/Instroducao-Python/README.md

 4 - Escolher a versão

-  Desça até achar
+-  Desça até achar

--  Note that Python 3.7.8 cannot be used on Windows XP or earlier.
+       Note that Python 3.7.8 cannot be used on Windows XP or earlier

        Download Windows x86-64 executable installer.